Relintai/voxelman/README.md

 ## Worlds

-the 2 base classes:
+The 2 base classes:

-VoxelWorld: Basic World, does not do anything until you implemnent the required virtual methods!\
+VoxelWorld: Basic world, does not do anything until you implemnent the required virtual methods!\
 VoxelWorldDefault: This adds threading, and LoD storage support to VoxelWorld.
-WIll not create meshes for you!
+Will not create meshes for you!

 ### VoxelWorldBlocky